 I like to be around people who enjoy life.
 Their overall demeanor is happy and encouraging which is something I need to be around.
 On the other hand, being around someone who engages in endless complaining, tirelessly sharing their hurts, injustices and hardships is draining.

 I realize we all need to unload sometimes and yes we do need to vocalize our hurts etc. But life is too short to spend it looking for ways to be offended or hurt.
 Often, when I am in a wounded situation, being around those “happy” people does the exact thing Proverbs claims, it becomes “good medicine” for me.

 This verse has three major applications:

 First, I need to seek out those with a merry or joyful heart.
 Being around people with a cheery disposition can do wonders for us.
-Often, I wonder if we would be better to just make a point to be around happy people when we’re feeling blue as opposed to seeking out a therapist.
-I’m not talking about major issues that require serious counsel, but I am talking about forcing oneself to seek out friends who are encouraging.
+I wonder if there are times when if we would be better to just make a point to be around happy people when we’re feeling blue as opposed to seeking out a therapist.
+I’m not talking about major issues which require serious counsel, but I am talking about forcing oneself to seek out friends who are encouraging.
 Going to a fun event with fun people, laughing and having someone encourage us to find the positive in our situation rather than just concentrate in removing the negative.

 Finally, how do I come across to others?
-I can be one that discouraging others or I can be the person brings “good medicine” to a situation.
-It’s a choice we can make.
-We can bring either darkness through negative comments and opinions to a situation or we can bring light or “medicine” to our sphere of influence by a positive outlook.
+I can be one who continues the down the road of discouraging others or I can be the person brings “good medicine” to a situation.
+It’s a choice we can make, we can bring either darkness through negative comments and opinions to a situation or we can bring light or “medicine” to our sphere of influence by a positive outlook.